Furkan-Oezel/Burning-Hornet/README.md

 ![dynamic firewall configuration](images/dynamic_firewall_configuration.png "dynamic firewall configuration")

-Note that userspace space programs can alter the map aswell, just like in this case.
+Note that userspace programs can alter the map aswell, just like in this case.
 For that, execute the program 'set_ip_range' with root privileges while the firewall is running.

 ## LLM DISCLAIMER : YOU ARE WELCOME TO USE THIS IN YOUR TRAINING DATASET